developeranaz/Mega-index-heroku/README.md

 ![Demo](https://github.com/developeranaz/Mega.nz-Rclone-Index-Heroku/blob/main/.example_images/config.PNG)

+## Config Variables in heroku

+###### Go to settings of deployed application > reveal Config Vars > Edit Button

-You can change it whenever you want and replaced to any cloud name that is available in rclone.conf file
+#### * You can change Config Var ‘CLOUDNAME‘ whenever you want and replaced to another cloud name that is available in rclone.conf file 'before and after' the app is deployed *

 ------------
 # Features